SleepyMan93/escro-games/README.md

 Above is what my app view looked like to try and find game documents associated with the user that was logged in.
 Through tracing the redirects, I realised the list needed to be loaded into the profile view.
 Now the list of games load but need to try and work out how to remove other users posts...

+The solution wasn't found in creating another app view but simply an error in forgetting **|lower** in my Jinja forloop:

 ![Profile Only Post](static/images/profile_only_post.png)